Wall Street stocks edge higher in a muted start to September - NewsBreak

 Wall Street stocks edge higher in a muted start to September

-Stocks edged higher in midday trading on Wall Street Wednesday as investors continue monitoring the latest economic data for a better sense of the economic recovery’s path forward.
+Stocks edged higher in afternoon trading on Wall Street Wednesday as investors continue monitoring the latest economic data for a better sense of the economic recovery’s path forward.

 Technology and communications stocks made solid gains that helped lift an otherwise choppy market.
-Apple rose 1.9%.
-More stocks were falling than rising in the benchmark S&P 500.
+Apple rose 1.5%.

 Investors were weighing a weak survey from payroll processor ADP that showed U.S. companies added jobs at a much slower pace than economists had anticipated.
 The weak report follows a disappointing consumer confidence survey on Tuesday and comes ahead of the Labor Department's release of its August jobs report on Friday.